Freelancing software that helps you get paid faster.

 Bonsai manages these steps, making the process of freelance management nearly automated.
 Plus, you’ll have a record of every project (by every freelancer) stored on an easy-to-read timeline.
 This is handy for when you need to repeat a previous project with a different freelancer, but don’t need to rewrite the project description.
 Simply copy the description from that freelancers’ list of projects, and you’re good to go.

 Paying your freelance staff can be a huge headache for any freelance agency if not organized correctly.
 Depending on the size of your team, it can either take a few minutes or a couple of hours.
 The freelance payment process works best if you already have a freelance management workflow that connects deliverables with contractor, and projects with rates.
 Otherwise, you’re stuck reading numerous emails from people asking for money, and you don’t remember how much you owe them.

-Bonsai does a few other things as well, such as:
+Freelance management tools do a few other things as well, such as: